ChhandaviGowardhan/sentiment-analysis-lstm/README.md

-# sentiment-analysis-lstm
+#sentiment-analysis-lstm

-NLP-based sentiment analysis of IMDB movie reviews using PyTorch, LSTM, word embeddings, and Streamlit.
+NLP-based sentiment analysis using PyTorch and LSTM